Efforts to give drivers ‘peace of mind’ about EV touring amid staycation worries

 A stop at the M6 Tebay services southbound the next day en route to the Peak District found 12 Tesla charging points, but a grand total of four for other makes of EVs.
 Of these, two were not working, leaving a queue of disgruntled motorists.
 Tebay does offer 12 ultra-rapid charging points at its northbound services.

-Ovo Energy, which runs the Charge Anytime app for all EV drivers – not just Ovo customers – directing users to 34,000 public chargers across the UK and 400,000 across Europe, acknowledges there is more to be done to boost confidence in the system.
+Ovo Energy, which runs Charge Anywhere within its Ovo Charge app for all EV drivers – not just Ovo customers – directing users to 34,000 public chargers across the UK and 400,000 across Europe, acknowledges there is more to be done to boost confidence in the system.

 Alex Thwaites, director of electric vehicles at Ovo, said: “We know interest in electric vehicles is growing, our recent research shows that 85% of drivers are interested in making the switch to EV in the next five years.